Dhghomon/easy_rust/README.md

 180
 ```

-The function is called `bad_random_number` because this is not a good example of a random number generator.
+The function is called `bad_random_number` because it's not a very good random number generator.
 Rust has better crates that make random numbers with less code than `rand` like `fastrand`.
 But it's a good example of how you can use your imagination to do something with `Instant`.

 When you have a thread, you can use `std::thread::sleep` to make it stop for a while.
 When you do this, you have to give it a duration.
 You don't have to make more than one thread to do this because every program is on at least one thread. `sleep` needs a `Duration` though, so it can know how long to sleep.
 You can pick the unit like this: `Duration::from_millis()`, `Duration::from_secs`, etc. Here's one example: